FAQs

 • Are storage containers wind & watertight?

 Our containers are completely enclosed to offer wind and water protection.
-We guarantee all of our containers to be wind and water tight at time of pick up or delivery.
+We guarantee all of our containers to be wind and watertight at the time of pick up or delivery.

 • What color are the containers?